 So, we may or may not be obsessed with Disney, and on my quest to create a cozy home I wanted to make sure it also reflected us, and what we love, but we’re not interested in cartoony, cheesy Disney decor.
 We want to show our love for all things Disney, but keep it classy.
 I know, you’re probably thinking, “Is that even possible”?
 Well, you’re about to find out.

 One night, while I was piecing together a gallery wall, my sister joked, “You should totally make a huge Mickey head using nails and twine”.

-She only thought she was joking, because without hesitation, I said, “That’s genius.
+She only thought she was joking, because, without hesitation, I said, “That’s genius.
 I’m totally doing it”.
 What was there to be afraid of?
-So, I try to make a Mickey head with 20 nails in the wall, and it looks horrible.
+So, I try to make a Mickey head with 20 nails on the wall, and it looks horrible.
 I pull out the nails and hang something else.
 No big deal.

 I dropped everything and began creating a string Mickey head for our wall.
 I absolutely adore it, and it never fails as a conversation starter.

 - Mickey head template (See below how to make it)

 I Googled ‘Mickey silhouette’, downloaded an image to my computer and zoomed way, way in.
 At first, I taped four sheets of paper together, (if you have white wrapping paper, then it will be easier), but it was too small so we tried again with eight pages, creating a 20×24 inch template.